 Baseball’s steroid era has a new wrinkle, and has once again been thrust back into the news – much like a needle into Jose Canseco’s you-know-what.
-This time, it is Roger Clemens resurfacing into the headlines – and the news isn’t good for the seven-time Cy Young award winner known as “The Rocket”.
+This time, it’s Roger Clemens resurfacing into the headlines.

+And the news isn’t good for the seven-time Cy Young award winner known as “The Rocket”.

 Earlier today, Clemens was indicted by a federal grand jury and faces six counts, including allegedly lying to Congress in regards to steroid and HGH use.

-Heck, I’ve had it since I was a kid, but now, I think there may be some better uses for it.
+I’ve had it since I was a kid.
+But now, I think there may be some better uses for it.

-Instead, the recent story in the “Clemens Saga” has likely further caused the value of that card to plummet faster than the career of Lindsay Lohan.
+Instead, the recent story in the “Clemens Saga” has likely forced the value of the card to plummet faster than the career of Lindsay Lohan.

 Take the following possibilities…

 New Uses for My Roger Clemens Rookie Card**

 Use as a bookmark in Jose Canseco’s book “Juiced”.